OCA/stock-logistics-barcode/scan_to_inventory/README.rst

 Configuration
 =============

-* Optionnaly, admin user can select extra fields to display. (see above)
+* Optionnaly, admin user can select extra fields to display. (see above, 'Extra Fields' Section)

 * Language is displayed, depending on the languages provided by the browser.
   If you want to manually change it, you can to do so on firefox: